 This time I decided to see if I could get the same great results cooking potatoes on my Char-Broil Big Easy.
 And boy, did I ever get great results.
 These potatoes were as great as (if not a bit better than) the potatoes made in the oven.
 Creamy insides, slightly crunchy skin, just absolutely perfect.

 I didn’t want to bury the flavor of these great baked potatoes, so I topped them simply: a bit of crumbled cooked bacon, a little butter, a dollop of sour cream, cheese, and a few green onions.
 Perfection.
+These bakers go great with my Big Easy all-American meatloaf.

 Rinse the potatoes under cold water and brush off any dirt.
 Dry well with a paper towel.